Board of Equalization for Real Estate Assessments

 The Board’s primary and foremost concern is the equalization of real estate assessments.
 The BOE has full authority to raise, decrease, or affirm assessments as per state laws and guidelines.
 The BOE is independent of the City Assessor’s Office.

-There are currently five members who serve up to two four-year terms and are appointed by the Circuit Court.
+There are currently six members who serve up to two four-year terms and are appointed by the Circuit Court.
 Compensation consists of $50 per attended meeting.
 All members shall own an interest in real property.
 At least 30% of the members shall be real estate professionals.

-BOE Members hearing appeals for the July 1, 2025 values:
+BOE Members hearing appeals for the July 1, 2026 values:

 Scheduled dates: